Introduction to Opioid Addiction

 – intermittent loss of consciousness

 It takes a lot more than willpower to break free from prescription medication addiction, but you can do it.
+Effective disorder treatment and efforts to treat OUD require individualized plans tailored to each person’s needs.
 Although it is a long-term procedure, medication and counselling can increase your chances of success.

 There are a number of different counselling therapies that can be helpful for people in recovery from opioid addiction, such as cognitive behavioural therapy (CBT).
 Research shows that CBT is effective at reducing substance use and relapse rates.
 It also experiences higher success rates than other types of counselling therapies.
 The success of CBT relies on the use of specific methods, including changing the perspective on how the person thinks about their situation and responding appropriately to their thoughts and feelings when they occur.
 Recovery from addiction is most likely to happen when treatment is combined with supportive resources like family, friends, and social support groups.
 These resources can help those who are recovering from their addiction better understand the triggers that lead them to use drugs again so that they can avoid these triggers in the future.
 Those who are close to you will strengthen your treatment and will help you to overcome this drug addiction.